TedHusted/awake/awake.md/awake.md

 Emma asks, “Any news on Brent’s condition?”
 Around her neck is a woven gold chocker with the Pulse logo.
 The gold weave matches her earrings, barely visible under her shoulder-length brown hair.
 A patch with the same logo is embroidered onto Adrian and Ravi’s matching polo shirts.

 “Elena is at the hospital as we speak, and Brent’s sibling is on his way here from Michigan.
-For now, they … put him in a medically induced coma.”
+For now, they … they put him in a medically induced coma.”

 “How awful! — Did HR send something to the hospital?”